How Much is a Single Storey Extension? A Guide

 Inclusion of Modern Features: A Cost-Efficient Approach

-• Prioritize the features that will have the most significant impact on the functionality and aesthetic appeal of the extension.
+• Prioritize features that significantly impact the functionality and aesthetic appeal of the extension.

-• Consider the cost-effectiveness of each feature and weigh it against the benefits it offers.
+• Consider the cost-effectiveness of each feature and compare it against the benefits it offers.

-• Seek professional advice from architects and designers to ensure that the design meets your needs and budget.
+• Seek professional advice from architects and designers to ensure your design meets your needs and fits your budget.

 • Overdesigning the extension: Avoid adding too many features or using excessive materials, as this can increase the cost of the project.